How to get farmhouse white painted furniture when confronted with bleed through issues while painting furniture

 To be completely honest, I don’t normally prime my pieces.
 There isn’t a need for it.
 But every now and then there is an exception to almost any rule.
 Here is the exception.
 In the case of minor bleed through a quick coat of Kristi Kuehl Pure Home Paint clear sealer, either matte or satin should be enough to lock in the bleed through.
 But I could tell in my gut that this was no average dresser.
 So, to play it safe I took extreme measures and primed the entire dresser.
 I added two coats of primer on the surface that I intend to paint white before moving on.
 Here are a few other examples where primer is a good choice: PRIMER.

 Ready to Paint a Farmhouse White Painted Dresser

-Once primed I actually took another precaution by painting my first coat of paint in very light gray, using Tahoe by Kristi Kuehl Pure Home Paint.
+Once primed I actually took another precaution by painting my first coat of paint in very light gray.
 I almost always use a light gray before painting anything white.
 You can find great quality furniture paint online HERE.
 An added bonus, when painting furniture, you want to make sure to use a quality furniture paint.

-After the light gray I then painted two coats of White Linen, making sure to lightly sand in between each coat of paint for a super smooth finish.
+After the light gray I then painted two coats of off-white, making sure to lightly sand in between each coat of paint for a super smooth finish.
 I used a very fine grit sandpaper to achieve this smoothness.
 Here is another post with tips specifically for painting furniture white: How to Paint Furniture White.

 Painting Vintage Hardware

 The original hardware to this dresser is perfect for the piece and there is absolutely no reason to replace them.

-The hardware was removed, cleaned and painted using Tanner Brown as a base color followed by Bronze Hardware Opulence.
+The hardware was removed, cleaned and painted using brown as a base color followed by metallic bronze.
 This is my full process for How to Clean, Prep & Paint Hardware.